-- 1. Assisting faculty with the development of completely and partially online courses and their corresponding Course Outlines of Record and Addendum - 2.
-Reviewing the course outlines and addendum and making its recommendation regarding approval to the Curriculum Committee on proposed online course
+- 1. Assisting faculty with the development of fully and partially online courses and their corresponding Course Outlines of Record - 2.
+Reviewing the course outlines and making its recommendation regarding approval to the Curriculum Committee on proposed online course

 PROCESS FOR ONLINE COURSE APPROVAL